 Although many brands these days claim to be organic, sustainable, or ethical, their products may be far from it.
 It is becoming common for companies to “greenwash” their goods by adding labels like “eco friendly” or “all natural.”
 These labels may have no real certifications, standards, or evidence to back them up.

 Bears for Humanity chooses to do things differently.
-Our stuffed animals are created with 100% certified organic cotton and are made in small artisanal workshops that meet Fair Trade standards.
+Our stuffed animals are created with 100% certified organic cotton and are made in small artisanal workshops that meet ethical sourcing standards.
 Our products carry certifications that are backed by reputable agencies that require the most stringent testing.

 Recently, Bears for Humanity founder Vijay Prathap spent two weeks in India visiting the facilities where our special plushies are made.
 These trips are a fundamental part of Bears for Humanity’s mission to be an honest, ethical, and eco friendly brand.